 The coverage itself helps replace the stolen funds.
 But more importantly, the risk management policies you have to put in place to get the coverage will help protect you from such an event happening.

-This coverage is getting a lot of buzzes these days with the many commercial data breaches.
+This coverage is getting a lot of buzz these days with the many commercial data breaches.
 Nonprofits can easily experience cyber theft too.
-Human service nonprofits have a greater risk than they realize.
+Human service nonprofits have a higher risk than they realize.

 Donor data, employee data, confidential client data, and more can be accessed on a nonprofit’s computer servers, desktops, and laptops.
 We’ve had some claims where social workers have their laptops stolen.
 What type of information might a thief have access to if she takes your laptop?
 The coverage also addresses paper document exposures.